YoYoGames/GMEXT-AppleIAP/docs/workflow.md

 ## Cancelled Purchases

-If at any time during the product/subscription purchase you cancel and give up on buying the product, this will result in an ${event.iap}.
-This event is of type `iap_payment_queue_update`.
+If at any time during the product/subscription purchase you cancel and give up on buying the product, this will result in an ${event.iap} of type `iap_payment_queue_update`.

 More information is provided in the `"response_json"` key.
 You can get this information from parsing the string using ${function.json_parse}, which returns a ${type.struct}: